dmetehan/MP-BGAAD/README.md

 # MP-BGAAD
-Multi-Person Board Game Affect Analysis Dataset
+Multi-Person Board Game Affect Analysis Dataset will be made publicly available in few months.